ErVuL/uAcoustics/README.md

 to the end of your ***./bashrc*** (or ***./profile*** or ***./bashprofile***).\
 *For Spyder or IDEs you may have to add them to the IDE's ***$PYTHONPATH***.*\

+### Update

+Go to your installation directory with:

+    cd <installationPath>/uAcoustics

+then update the git project and submodules with:

+    git pull
+    git submodule update --remote

 ## Roadmap

 | TODO                                                 | Status      |